simonzhaoms/tips/README.md

 # Tips #

-This is a list of articles for useful tips.
+This is a list of articles on useful tips.

 - [Access a remote server with `ssh` and `xpra` together](xpra-ssh.md)